mikeghen/bonsai-banks/README.md

 ## Overview
 * Bonsai Banks are bonsai NFT artworks that must be tended to using on-chain transactions
 * Each Bonsai Bank...
-  * is minted by the _botonist_ or contract owner
+  * is minted by the _botanist_ or contract owner
   * must be _watered_ by depositing 20 DAI into the bank every 7 days
   * must be _fertilized_ by depositing 0.02 ETH into the bank every 30 days
-  * can _wither_ if watering is more than 7 days late and 5% of the deposits will go to the botonist
+  * can _wither_ if watering is more than 7 days late and 5% of the deposits will go to the botanist
-  * can _grow_ if taken care of correctly for 90 days the botonist will make an enhancement to the bonsai art
+  * can _grow_ if taken care of correctly for 90 days the botanist will make an enhancement to the bonsai art
   * must be _destroyed_ to recover the deposits plus an interest earned

 ## Protocol Specification

 ### Parameters
-* `address botonist` - The owner of the contract and the producer of the artworks
+* `address botanist` - The owner of the contract and the producer of the artworks
 * `BonsaiBank[] bonsaiBanks` - A list of all the bonsai banks indexable using `bonsaiId`s
 * `address waterToken` - The token used to water the plant
 * `address fertToken` - The token used to fertilize a plant